jacksonavery/RL/README.md

 # A roguelixe project
 Doesnt really do anything yet but im getting there.

-current plan is an xcom eu/ew -like with actually procedural maps
+current plan is an xcom eu/ew -like with procedural maps and no character death (!)

-also planning on ascii-esque art, but projected onto orthographic 3d old JRPG style, and with support for (rather, expectation of) modern .ttf fonts.
-However, I only plan on using characters from english and a limited set (JIS第1・第2水準ぐらい) from japanese.
+text character-based art, but projected onto orthographic 3d old JRPG style.
+Instead of a 256 character limit, we're unicode-based, allowing much greater potential.
+At the moment only supports a custom c64-based font with considerable extension into the unicode plane, but there are tentative plans for a vector based font to ship as well.

 I've started a screenshot folder so that there's a record of progress being made.